 Chase has been known not to give a bank account unless you have proof of address.
 To show proof of address, you have to show some document that has your name and your address on it, such as a utility bill.
 If you have corporate housing and don’t have something which has your name and address, people have also gotten by with a letter from your employer saying that you work here and the address at which you reside with the company’s letterhead, but your best bet is to see what the banker says as acceptable proof of address.

 Stephen’s always kept a US bank account open.
 It’s super useful to have.
 If you come back to the US again you’re all setup.
 If you travel you can get cash easy.
 If you want to buy stuff online it’s great.

 Eric says that keeping your bank account open is also great for getting credit in the future.

 Some people want to close their account to avoid bank fees.
-Most banks (BoA, Chase, Wells Fargo) offer a student account for 5 years from when you sign up.
+Most banks (BoA, Chase, Wells Fargo, TD) offer a student account for 5 years from when you sign up.
 Bring your student ID card.
 They don’t require any minimum activity other than some nominal balance.
 Some banks may say that this is limited to US students only.
 YMMV.

 Some savings accounts have fees.

 You should bring money down to start with, it will help with deposits and first/last month rent.